-Cambodia is located in the Southeast Asia, bordering Thailand to the West, Vietnam to the East, and Laos to the North, with a coastline facing the Gulf of Thailand.
+Cambodia is located in Southeast Asia, bordering Thailand to the West, Vietnam to the East, and Laos to the North, with a coastline facing the Gulf of Thailand.
 It is best known for the Angkor Wat ruins, a beautiful artifact of the country’s ancient past.
 There is though much more to see.

-As we have already learnt how to greet others in Khmer, you can now confidently start to think about visiting.
+As we have already learned how to greet others in Khmer, you can now confidently start to think about visiting.
 Cambodia can be split into 4 different regions based on its geography.
 There are also several islands belonging to the country too.
 Here is a quick look at the different regions of Cambodia, and what they have to offer.

 As the name suggests, this area is characterized by the low plains that make up most of the central area of the country.
 The Mekong flows through the region, ultimately flowing around and back into Vietnam.
-Tonlé Sap, the country’s largest lake also occupies this low lying area.
+Tonlé Sap, the country’s largest lake also occupies this low-lying area.

 The capital, Phnom Penh (ភ្នំពេញ), is located here.
 The city was purposely built on the banks of the Mekong River to provide resources as well as enable travel.
-The temperature here remains warm year round, with very little variations in day-to-day temperatures.
+The temperature here remains warm year-round, with very little variations in day-to-day temperatures.

 The lands are very fertile thanks to the neighboring Tonlé Sap lake.
 This means that, outside of the city, you will see plenty of rice fields being worked on.
 However, the region is also amongst the poorest in the country.
 Thankfully, with the developing infrastructure, this may change soon.
 This will allow more visitors to see and experience the traditional Cambodian lifestyle.

 When talking about remote areas, it is important to remember that mines are still a common problem.
 It is not wise to stray too far from the path when out and about.